chrissimpkins/glue/README.md

 Glue
 ====

-[Glue](https://github.com/chrissimpkins/glue) is a cross-platform, extensible plug-in for [Sublime Text 2 and 3](http://www.sublimetext.com/) that connects your favorite editor to your shell.
+[Glue](https://github.com/chrissimpkins/glue) is a cross-platform, [extensible](http://gluedocs.readthedocs.org/en/latest/extend-glue.html) plug-in for [Sublime Text 2 and 3](http://www.sublimetext.com/) that connects your favorite editor to your shell.

+Detailed documentation is available on [http://gluedocs.readthedocs.org](http://gluedocs.readthedocs.org)

 ## Launch